kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 node-red-contrib-moment
 ```

 After installing these node dependencies (which you should receive a pop up message asking you to resolve node dependencies after you clone the project), you'll need to restart Node Red for the nodes to work properly.
 From a command prompt, issue the following command.
+Note : some dashboard nodes will only populate in your node palette after a restart.

 ```sudo systemctl restart nodered.service```